adamaltmejd/education-choice-pap/3_Behavioral_Spill_Overs_from_Sibling_Choice.md

 Moreover, we will test the aggregate models in different subgroups.
 We will divide the sample into three socio-economic status groups by the education level of the siblings' parents.
 Our hypothesis is that any effect will be attenuated by higher socio-economic status, as kids with highly educated parents have much better access to information about university education.
 We will also look at the effects separately by gender.

+@Joensen2017_spillovers_educational find an effect of sibling imitation but only for sibling pairs where the age difference is small.
+We will study how the age difference interacts with our treatment using an interaction model similar to the one presented above, and also just by dividing the sample into two groups, $\leq 4$ years and $\leq 10$ years, like they do.

+They also study heterogeneity through birth order- and gender interaction effects.
+We will test their claims by by limiting our sample to the interaction between first- and second-born siblings, and also look at genders separately. @Joensen2017_spillovers_educational argue that competition is an important factor driving imitation, and find that a large part of the imitation comes from brother pairs.
+The younger brother is 70% more likely to choose STEM fields if their older brothers did so.
+However competition could also have the opposite effect, where the younger sibling does not want to risk loosing.

 There is a different mechanism potentially at play when younger siblings imitate the choices of the older.
 Having an older student at a specific school or in a certain city could decrease the transaction costs of moving there.
 The younger sibling could perhaps move in with the older sibling.
 There are a number ways to study if this material transmission mechanism is driving the results.
-I will check if any results remain after removing those students who only apply to the exact same field-institution combination as their older sibling.
-I will also estimate institution-specific imitation effects and compare their size to the main results.
+We will check if any results remain after removing those students who only apply to the exact same field-institution combination as their older sibling.
+We will also estimate institution-specific imitation effects and compare their size to the main results.

 To check robustness further we will also test different definitions of the outcome variables and endogeneous variables, and vary the bandwith around the admission cutoff for the regression discontinuity approach.
 But since we have yet to explore the data, it is not clear how to exactly specificy these supplementary tests.
 There will probably be many aspects of the data set that could create confounders, and we will want to study if these affect our results.
 Any such supplementary analysis will be important, but should be seen as exploratory rather than as evidence for or against our hypotheses.